muarshad01/Quran_Progress/README.md

 ## Head (Brain) of Quran
 * [01.
 Surah Al-Fatiha - The Opening](https://quranwbw.com/1)
     * 7 Ayats, 29 Words, 139 Letters = 7 + 29 + 139 = 175 = 17 x 5
+    * First Surah which was revealed completely at once.

 ***